 Tourist car passengers are cordially invited to use the diner on The Olympian.
-Excellent meals are provided at unusually modest prices-club breakfasts from 50c, luncheons and dinners from 75c.
-The "Chef's Selection Plate" served at noon and night includes meat, vegetables, bread and butter and a beverage for only 50c.
-There is also a convenient off-the-tray service for those who wish to dine in their seats which provides sandwiches at 10c, pie 10c and coffee 5c.
+Excellent meals are provided at unusually modest prices-breakfasts, luncheons and dinners from 50c up.
+The "Hiawatha" luncheon at noon and the "Chef's Selection Plate" at night are culinary gems for only 50c.
+There is also a convenient off-the-tray service for those who wish to dine in their seats which provides sandwiches at 10c, pie 10c, milk 10c, and coffee 5c.